1. Home

 Light Armour

-Note: While wearing light armour you are able to cast any spell/ Rite and the “CRUSH” damage effect only does one point of damage
+Note: While wearing Light armour you are able to cast any Spell/Rite/Ceremony and the “CRUSH” damage effect only does one point of damage

 Medium Armour

-Note: While wearing medium armour the “CRUSH” damage effect only does one point of damage
+Note: While wearing Medium armour you may not cast any spell/Rite but you may cast Ceremonies.
+While wearing Medium armour the “CRUSH” damage effect only does one point of damage

 Heavy Armour

-Note: While wearing Heavy armour you may not cast any spell/Rite.
+Note: While wearing Heavy armour you may not cast any spell/Rite but you may cast Ceremonies.
 While wearing Heavy armour the “REND” damage effect will do only one point of damage

 E.g. if you are wearing 50% light armour.
 You will have 3 global hits and then 2 additional global hit points that will be conveyed by the light armour.
 Meaning you will have 5 hits total.